jupyterhub/jupyterhub/docs/source/rbac/scopes.md

 ### Default token scope

-The token metascope `all` covers the same scopes as the token owner's scopes during requests.
-For example, if a token owner has roles containing the scopes `read:groups` and `read:users`, the `all` scope resolves to the set of scopes `{read:groups, read:users}`.
+The token metascope `inherit` causes the token to have the same permissions as the token's owner.
+For example, if a token owner has roles containing the scopes `read:groups` and `read:users`, the `inherit` scope resolves to the set of scopes `{read:groups, read:users}`.

-If the token owner has default `user` role, the `all` scope resolves to `self`, which will subsequently be expanded to include all the user-specific scopes (or empty set in the case of services).
+If the token owner has default `user` role, the `inherit` scope resolves to `self`, which will subsequently be expanded to include all the user-specific scopes (or empty set in the case of services).

-If the token owner is a member of any group with roles, the group scopes will also be included in resolving the `all` scope.
+If the token owner is a member of any group with roles, the group scopes will also be included in resolving the `inherit` scope.

 (horizontal-filtering-target)=